- Red Hat Enterprise Linux (RHEL) with the Resilient Storage Add-On

 - RHEL High Availability Policies Applicable to Resilient Storage

 RHEL High Availability Cluster Designs and Architectures for Resilient Storage uses

 - NOTE: RHEL Resilient Storage adopts the platform and architecture policies of RHEL High Availability, except where otherwise covered in the below policy guides.

 - Resilient Storage on Microsoft Azure VMs

-- Resilient Storage only supports up to 16 nodes
+- Resilient Storage supports a maximum of 16 nodes.

 - Deployments spanning multiple-sites